Frank-Walter Steinmeier: Ukraine controversy

 A cease-fire now would mean Russia would keep the territories it has occupied.
 It is also reckless to suggest a cease-fire now, because to establish a cease-fire at this point in time would essentially condone all of the injustice that has already taken place.

 Polish relations

-On behalf of the FRG on the anniversary date 1 August 2024 Steinmeier expressed contrition to the survivors of the WW2 Warsaw Uprising.
+On 1 August 2024, the 80th anniversary of the Warsaw Uprising, Steinmeier expressed Germany's contrition to the survivors.
 He said plans were afoot for a monument in Berlin dedicated to the Polish victims of Nazi Germany.